LucussHK/discord-tts/README.md

 # Discord TTS App

-A desktop application that allows users to convert text to speech and route it to Discord voice channels, perfect for users without a microphone or those who prefer typing over speaking.
+A desktop application that converts text into speech and routes it to Discord voice chat.
+Perfect for users who don’t have a microphone, can’t speak at the moment, or simply prefer typing over talking — this app helps everyone stay part of the voice chat experience.

+While designed with Discord in mind, the app can be used with **any application that accepts voice input**, thanks to its flexible audio routing options.

 ![Discord TTS App](https://github.com/user-attachments/assets/351b3f2d-7918-4f60-9d4c-0e428e8cd50f)